Parisra/Distributed-PV-paper/ReadMe.md

 # Code for the paper "Distributed photovoltaics provides key benefits for a highly renewable European energy system"

-This repository contains the code notebooks to reproduce the figures in the main text ans supplementary.
+This repository contains the notebooks to reproduce figures in the main text ans supplementary.

 ## Abstract